PHS Enrollment Application

 Our Initial Plan:

-Our first pass at creating this dynamic table involved a standard table solution we use on desktop: Create a 5 column design that separates each column to clearly define which column the user is looking at as shown below.
+Our first pass at creating this dynamic table involved a standard table solution we use on desktop: Create a 5-column design that separates each column to clearly define which column the user is looking at as shown below.
 We found that this was not working for what we needed.
 The first column acting as the row heading was squishing the content together making content difficult to read and not fitting larger amounts of content well.
 The amount of space it was taking up was simply not working.
 When we scaled down to mobile the layout of content changed as well.
-After syncing with our dev team on our solution, we found that having two different layouts for desktop & mobile would not be efficient for cause a lot more effort on their team.
+After syncing with our dev team on our solution, we found that having two different layouts for desktop & mobile would not be efficient.

 Compare Plans Desktop